Unit 1: Swift as a Language

 guard let n = nick else { return }

-// n is String from here on
+// n is gone here

 ?? — provide a default when nil: